meirgenuine/public/subjects/binarycheck/README.md

-# BinaryCheck
+## binarycheck

 ### Instructions

-Write a function called `BinaryCheck()` that takes an integer in parameter and return 0 if the number is odd and 1 if the number is even.
+Write a function that takes an `int` as an argument and returns `0` if the number is odd and `1` if the number is even.

 ### Expected function

 ```go
 func BinaryCheck(nbr int) int {

 }
 ```